FREQUENTLY ASKED QUESTIONS

 If we see each other accidentally outside of the therapy office, I will not acknowledge you first.
 Your right to privacy and confidentiality is of the utmost importance to me, and I do not wish to jeopardize your privacy.
 However, if you acknowledge me first, I will be more than happy to speak briefly with you but feel it appropriate not to engage in any lengthy discussions in public or outside of the therapy office.

-Sarah Harkness, MA, RDT, LMFT is a Licensed Marriage and Family Therapist #88566 and Registered Drama Therapist #631 with a private practice in San Mateo and San Francisco.
+Sarah Harkness, MA, RDT, LMFT is a Licensed Marriage and Family Therapist #88566 and Registered Drama Therapist #631 with a private practice in San Mateo and online.
 She has worked with people from all walks of life regarding relationship concerns, anxiety, depression, substance abuse, religious trauma, taming the inner critic, and life transitions.